Date of Degree

 to compute the restricted optimization problem.
 We show that the proposed tensor spline-based nonparametric estimator is consistent and that the rate of convergence is obtained.
 Simulation studies with moderate sample sizes show that the finite-sample performance of the proposed estimator is generally satisfactory.

 xi, 128 pages

 Copyright 2010 Yuan Wu

 Wu, Yuan.
-"The partially monotone tensor spline estimation of joint distribution function with bivariate current status data." dissertation, University of Iowa, 2010.
+"The partially monotone tensor spline estimation of joint distribution function with bivariate current status data."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.